Addressing Gradient Misalignment in Data-Augmented Training for Robust Speech Deepfake Detection: Methodology

 To further investigate the source of gradient conflicts between original and augmented inputs, we visualize the local loss surfaces of the model for both inputs at an intermediate point during training.
 Following the method introduced by \cite{visualloss}, we approximate the loss landscape around the model parameters by perturbing them along two randomly sampled, orthogonal directions in parameter space.
 The directions are normalized and scaled, and the loss is evaluated on a grid around the current parameter point, forming a 2D surface plot.
 This approach provides an interpretable visualization of the local geometry of the loss landscape.

-Figure \ref{fig:loss_surface} shows the resulting loss surfaces for both the original and augmented input paths.
+Figure \ref{fig:loss_surface} shows loss surfaces for both the original and augmented input paths.
 The loss surface of the original input is relatively smooth, with fewer nearby suboptimal points that have lower training loss than the current model parameters.
 In contrast, the augmented input produces a more complex surface, with several sharp valleys and suboptimal points, suggesting a more complicated optimization region.
 We identify the top-3 lowest loss points on each surface to approximate the directions in which the model parameters would ideally move to reduce the training loss, as guided by gradient descent.
 As can be seen, the directions toward corresponding minima points on the original and augmented loss surfaces are not well aligned, indicating a mismatch in their optimization trajectories.
 These differences in surface geometry and descent direction reinforce our hypothesis that gradient conflicts arise due to the distinct loss landscapes induced by data augmentation.
 These findings highlight the need for gradient alignment during training to keep the optimization direction from both inputs consistent and help the model focus on detecting spoofed speech rather than being influenced by input variations.